WW550/incident-time-calculation-within-business-hours/README.md

 1. the year for the incident which dates are set to so it imports the correct US Holiday schedule
 2. the filename - this must be a file with .xlsx extension

-This helps using a local (offline) way to calculate incident/event duration without providing identifiable information outside of the working environment.
+This helps using a local (offline) way to calculate incident/event duration without providing identifiable information outside of your work environment.
 All that is needed is start date/time and end date/time plus a filename you created for this calculation and the year.
 Ensure these columns contain both date and time (format them accordingly within Excel or LibreOffice Calc)

 # Installation (Ubuntu / Mint)